 The coefficients of the approximation formula calculated from the acquired data are written to the internal memory of the RSG as a correction factor.

 In this research, multiple RSGs were adjusted at the same time.
-This is the same method as the one used in the manufacturing process of YOKOGAWA digital manometers.
-Being able to use the existing method to adjust RSGs without requiring a special procedure and without spending a large amount of time and cost is a great benefit for continuous provision of RSGs.
+This is the same method as that used in the manufacturing process for Yokogawa’s digital manometers.
+Being able to use the existing method to adjust RSGs without requiring a special procedure and without the need for a large amount of time or expenditure is of great benefit to the continuous provision of RSGs.

-Figure 2 shows the developed prototype of 10 kPa RSG.
-It has input ports on the front.
-However, it has no display and operation keys.
-Acquisitions of pressure values and various settings are performed through USB communication with a PC.
-A USB port is provided on the rear surface.
+Figure 2 shows the developed prototype of the 10-kPa RSG.
+While it has input ports on the front, it features no display or operation keys.
+The acquisition of the pressure values and of various settings is performed through USB communication with a PC, with a USB port provided on the rear.
 The external appearance is the same regardless of the pressure range.

 Figure 2.
-Photograph of the prototype 10 kPa RSG.
+Photograph of the prototype 10-kPa RSG.

-In this collaborative research, we developed RSGs of 10 kPa differential pressure, 200 kPa gauge pressure, 1000 kPa gauge pressure, 3500 kPa gauge pressure and 130 kPa absolute pressure.
-NMIJ/AIST evaluated characteristics of the RSGs such as linearity and stability.
-The following sections introduce the characteristics of the RSGs obtained by the evaluations.
+In this collaborative research, we developed RSGs characterised by a 10 kPa differential pressure, 200 kPa gauge pressure, 1,000 kPa gauge pressure, 3,500 kPa gauge pressure and 130 kPa absolute pressure.
+The NMIJ/AIST evaluated certain characteristics of the RSGs, including the linearity and stability.
+The following sections introduce the characteristics of the RSGs as obtained via the evaluations.

-CHARACTERISTICS OF RSGS
+resonant silicon gauge CHARACTERISTICS

-Calibration results and linearity of 10 kPa RSG
+Calibration results and linearity of the 10-kPa RSG

-The 10 kPa RSG #B was adjusted using the 10 kPa RSG #A shown in Figure 1 of Section 2 as the standard device.
-For the evaluation, calibration was performed by direct comparison to the generated differential pressure using double pressure balances.
-Ten points of measurement pressure were selected in the range of 1 Pa to 10 kPa and the line pressure was 100 kPa.
-The 'ABABA’ method [12], [13] was used for the sequence of differential pressure generation.
-Measurement was performed during pressure ascending processes.
+The 10-kPa RSG #B was adjusted using the 10-kPa RSG #A shown in Figure 1 as the standard device.
+For the evaluation, calibration was performed via direct comparison with the generated differential pressure using double pressure balances.
+Ten points of measurement pressure were selected in the range of 1 Pa–10 kPa, while the line pressure was 100 kPa.
+The 'ABABA’ method [12], [13] was used for the differential pressure generation sequencing, with the measurement performed during the pressure ascending processes.
 The pressure was ascended five times and measurement was carried out once for each.
-The average of the measured values was used as the calibration pressure value.
+The average of the measured values was then used as the calibration pressure value.

 Figure 3.
-Calibration results of 10 kPa RSG #B1 and #B2.
+Calibration results for the 10-kPa RSGs #B1 and #B2.
 The error bars refer to expanded (k = 2) uncertainties.

-Figure 3 shows the calibration results of two units of RSG #B. Calibration data in the figures hereafter except in Figure 8 were provided by NMIJ/AIST.
-These two units were calibrated at the same time.
-The maximum deviation to the NMIJ/AIST pressure standards was 0.07 Pa.
-The linearity of the RSG #B was greatly improved compared with the RSG #A. The maximum difference between the two units was 0.03 Pa.
-We confirmed that this　difference could be obtained by simultaneously adjusting multiple RSGs in combination with the pressure controller and standard device.
-It is possible to supply RSGs having small variations in characteristics when multiple RSGs are required to improve the reliability of transfer standard.
+Figure 3 shows the calibration results of two units of RSG #B. The calibration data shown in the figures hereafter – with the exception of those shown in Figure 8 – were provided by NMIJ/AIST.
+The two units were calibrated at the same time and the maximum deviation in the NMIJ/AIST pressure standards was 0.07 Pa.
+The linearity of the RSG #B was greatly improved in comparison to the RSG #A, with the maximum difference between the two units 0.03 Pa.
+It was confirmed that this　difference could be obtained by simultaneously adjusting multiple RSGs in combination with the pressure controller and standard device.
+In fact, it is possible to supply RSGs with small variations in characteristics when multiple RSGs are required to improve the reliability of the transfer standard.

 Figure 4.
-Linearity deviations from a regression line of 10 kPa RSG #B and #C. The RSG #C was adjusted using the RSG #B as standard.
+Linearity deviations from a regression line of the 10-kPa RSGs #B and #C. The RSG #C was adjusted using the RSG #B as the standard.